JenanBayati-QM/JenanBayati-QM.github.io/index.md

 # Day 2 (31.08.23)

-On my second day I started to read and analyse data from previous observation sheet.
+<b>On my second day I started to read and analyse data from previous observation sheet.</b>

 In total I analysed 37 observation sheets first individually.
 After that I started to compere them with each other and tried to think what would I like to analyse deeper.
 From what should I  make a chart?